VCityTeam/hera_k8s_utils/README.md

     w.create()
 ```

+## Configuring `hera_k8s_utils`

-## Configuring the access to the Kubernetes and Argo servers
+At runtime (that is when the Experiment is executed), `hera_k8s_utils` requires an access to the Kubernetes cluster on top of which the Argo Server is running.

-The execution of a given Hera workflow requires

-- the mandatory knowledge of an Argo Server that shall be used by (Python using) Hera to submit the considered workflow,
-- the optional knowledge of the underlying Kubernetes cluster when the considered workflow requires some cluster resources (e.g. some persisted volume that the workflow must use for its file based input/output).
+This allows to assert that the cluster resources (e.g. some persisted volume) required by the workflow are indeed available.

-Note: the existence of Kubernetes cluster is mandatory since it is a requirement for the existence of the Argo Server.
-What is optional is the workflow knowledge of that cluster: the workflow execution might indeed not require any precondition that should be asserted at Kubernetes cluster level.
+Note: the existence of Kubernetes cluster is already mandatory since it is a requirement for the existence of the Argo Server.
+What is optional is the workflow knowledge of that k8s cluster.
+Indeed the workflow execution might not need any Kubernetes ressource.

-In the following documentation we assume the considered workflow requires access to both the Kubernetes and the Argo server.
+In the following documentation we assume the considered Workflow requires access to both the Argo Server (thus using `hera_utils` for its submission) and the Kubernetes cluster (thus using `hera_k8s_utils`).

 ### Retrieve your Kurbenetes cluster credentials (for CLI usage)